 ANSWER THE QUESTION

 So, would Jesus join #ImStaying?
-Of course.
+I think so (although you may disagree).
 And then, as always, He will take our good intentions and mould them with His love, grace and mercy, making perfect that which is perfectly incomplete.

 Two thousand years ago Satan asked Jesus in the Garden of Gethsemane, #areyoustaying?
 Not only did Jesus stay, but He also showed South Africa and all of humanity the way forward: #willyoufollowme?